 Heather (they/them) is a dedicated queer feminist activist, author, educator, artist, teacher, organizer and innovator who grows big things from small seeds and works to create, cultivate and support positive growth and change.
 (Yes, sometimes even when it just looks like complaining.
 Sometimes it is just complaining.)

 Heather is the founder, director, designer and editor of the web clearinghouse and organization Scarleteen, the first truly comprehensive sex, sexuality and relationships education site and resource for young people of its kind.
-Heather and Scarleteen have provided millions of young people accurate and inclusive information and support every year for the last 20 years.
+Heather and the rest of the team at Scarleteen has provided millions of young people accurate and inclusive information and support every year for the last 20 + years.